 Line inputs are designed to accept line level signals and typically have impedances in the range of 10 kΩ to 50 kΩ.

-As an example, let’s look at the input impedance specifications of the QSC KW153 (link to compare prices on Amazon and select retailers): a 3-way active PA speaker with a 15″ woofer.
+As an example, let's look at the input impedance specifications of the QSC KW153 (link to check the price at B&H Photo/Video): a 3-way active PA speaker with a 15″ woofer.

 Input Impedance (Ω):